-Create data visualizations using charts, tables, and summary statistics.
-These types of visualizations are useful for displaying key statistics and trends.
-Initiative and site team members can create data visualizations using private and public datasets.
-Only people with whom the data is shared will be able to view a chart or statistic when signed in to ArcGIS Hub.
+Create data visualizations using tables, summary statistics, also known as metrics, and charts.
+These types of visualizations are useful for displaying key statistics and trends on sites and pages.
+Site owners and edit group members can create data visualizations using private and public datasets.
+Only people with whom the data is shared can view a table, chart, or statistic when signed in to a site or page.

 Create a table